Teaching Art, (Re)Imagining Identity

 Encouraging art education's role in the construction of a self

-Laura Hetrick draws on articles from the archives of Visual Arts Research to approach the question.
-Juxtaposing the scholarship in new ways, she illuminates methods that allow educators to help students explore identity through artmaking; to reinforce identity in positive ways; and to enhance marginalized identities.
+Laura Hetrick draws on articles from the archives of Visual Arts Research to guide educators' in using art to help students—and particularly marginalized students—explore and shape personal identity.
+Juxtaposing the scholarship in thought-provoking ways, Hetrick lays out specific methods that encourage students to explore identity through artmaking.
+She also looks at how creating art reinforces identity in positive ways.
 A final section offers suggestions on how educators can use each essay to engage with students who are imagining, and reimagining, their identities in the classroom and beyond.

 To order online: